Set borgmatic command-line flag defaults in config file #303

 The borg init command would be passed the

-.Other notes / implementation ideas
+--encryptionoption fromextra_borg_options.Other notes / implementation ideas

 It would be really helpful if all borgmatic command-line options (excluding

-obviously) could be specified viaconfig.yaml
+--configobviously) could be specified viaconfig.yaml.As

-commands to similarly 'just work' and I could capture my output preferences as well.
+borgmaticwith no arguments is meant to 'just work' this would allow otherborgcommands to similarly 'just work' and I could capture my output preferences as well.
 As it is, I need to use a script to wrap borgmatic.To go with this, it would also be useful if

-could be read from the environment (e.g.${BORGMATIC_CONFIG}
+--configcould be read from the environment (e.g.${BORGMATIC_CONFIG}).Environment

 borgmatic version: 1.5.2